Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/boneconstraints.md

 #### Configuring the bones

 All bones have been kept at their default settings for the most part.
 We have enabled **Limit rotation** and configured it to *-20* for the minimum value and *+20* for the maximum value to ensure the cape movements are not too excessive.
-The second bone of the cape (on the right) also has **Gravity** enabled at its default settings to simulate a bit of a downwards draft.
+The second bone of the cape (on the right) also has **Gravity** enabled at its default settings to simulate a downwards force.
 Gravity has been left disabled for the other elements as it looks better if all the motion comes from the animations of the samurai.
 You could experiment around with this further and set the **Gravity direction** to **180** (meaning to the left) as you may be able to simulate a strong sidewards wind with that, for example.

 #### Configuring the forward angles